 - Apple Watch Series 7 (41mm Aluminum GPS): $399/£369/€429/Rs 41,900

 - Apple Watch Series 7 (45mm Aluminum): $429/£469/€459/Rs 44,900

 GPS + cellular

 - Apple Watch Series 7 (41mm Aluminum LTE): $499/£399/Rs 50,900

 - Apple Watch Series 7 (45mm Aluminum LTE): $529/£499/Rs 53,900

 If you purchase a GPS + cellular model directly from Apple, you will receive $100 back after activation.

-You can also purchase the device directly from your carrier.
+Finally, you can also purchase the device directly from your carrier.
 Both Verizon and AT&T offer money back for trading in your old device.
 You can purchase the Apple Watch Series 7 from Verizon starting at $16.66/month for 30 months.
 AT&T carries a variety of Apple Watch Series 7 models starting at $13.89/month for 36 months.
-Right now, if you spring for two watches, AT&T is offering $200 off.

 Top Apple Watch Series 7 questions and answers

 Q: Is the Apple Watch Series 7 waterproof?